 As part of your planning, you should ensure that Emergency Service Vehicles are able drive down the street at all times during the event.

-You are welcome to provide alcohol at your street party or encourage neighbours to bring their own drinks.
+You can provide alcohol at your street party or allow neighbours to bring their own drinks.

 If you intend on selling alcohol, you will need to apply for a TENS licence (temporary events notice).
 This costs £21 and covers events of fewer than 500 people.
 Please indicate this on the Application Form and this will be assessed by the Council's Licensing Team.